Save your style, organize your closet

 pictogram on the order of priority of shelves for storing clothes

-The clutter that limits inspiration
+Clutter that limits inspiration

-The next, less obvious factor is clutter.
+The next, less obvious, factor is clutter.

 Solutions:

-pictogram for sorting clothes
+pictogram on sorting clothes

 wooden valet

-Get rid of “dead weight”
+Get rid of the "dead weight"

 We come to the last point, perhaps the least obvious.